liangdong12/Bird-Fly/README.md

 # Bird-Fly
-it's a project about personal page and special for sporting, i love :coffee, and :dance
+it's a project about personal page and special for sporting

+i love :coffee: :dancer: